deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 “Why, though?
 He was on the ship at Origin, why the fook didn’t they infect him when they got the rest of the crew?”

-“Beats the fuck outta me…” the gargantuan Gaoian shrugged.
+“Beats the fuck outta me…” The gargantuan Gaoian shrugged.

 “...Aren’t you the Great Father of the Gao?”
 Dog asked him.
 It was about the only thing his brain could latch onto.